Regular and Substantive Interaction (RSI)

 To Start Your RSI Review

-Once your mentor is assigned, you will receive an email introducing you to your mentor and letting you know that you've been enrolled in your mentor's section of the RSI Hub.
-Now you can submit your RSI Self-Review Form in the RSI Canvas Assignment for this purpose.
-You can only see this assignment and submit to it when you have been assigned a mentor, so if it is available, you are free to submit.
-Your mentor will receive a notice in Canvas that you sent it in.
-You must also add your mentor as a Course Reviewer into the course being reviewed.
+You must also add your mentor as an RSI Reviewer into the course being reviewed.
 If you need help adding your mentor, see the instructions for adding people into courses offered in the RSI Hub.
 You cannot add people into past courses.
 For that you will need help from your mentor.

-Meet with your RSI Mentor by Zoom to go over your RSI review results.
-Make any adjustments noted by your mentor if they are needed to meet RSI.
-You may also receive some optional recommendations to follow best practices that you can implement based on your preferences.
-Whether something is required or simply nice to have will be communicated by your mentor, but if anything is unclear, feel free to follow up with your mentor and ask which changes were required and which were optional.
+As a part of your RSI process, you will have a Zoom meeting with your RSI Reviewer to go over your results.
+You may need to make adjustments noted by your reviewer to meet RSI.
+You may also receive optional recommendations to follow best practices, which you can implement based on your preferences.
+Whether something is required or simply nice to have will be communicated by your reviewer.
+If anything is unclear, feel free to follow up and ask which changes are required and which are optional.

-Once your mentor agrees that your course meets the RSI requirements, your review is complete.
+Once your reviewer agrees that your course meets the RSI requirements, your review is complete.
+Your completion is recorded in your POD transcript.

 If an RSI Review is Incomplete or Unsuccessful

-- A second review may be requested by the professor with a second mentor if RSI was not found during the initial review process.
-Those who refuse to comply with the recommendations of the peer mentor after the second review may have their online asynchronous assignments removed by the District.
+- A second review may be requested by the professor with a different reviewer if RSI was not found during the initial review process.
+Those who refuse to comply with the recommendations of the peer reviewer after the second review may have their online asynchronous assignments removed by the District.

 - If, upon completion of the RSI Review, RSI is not adequate for compliance, a professor may be required to repeat SPOT certification, SPOT recertification, or its equivalent in order to maintain eligibility to teach distance learning courses.

 Need to change the course for review?
-Please do not fill the form out again!
-If you need to change the course that you'd like to submit for review, please email your mentor or the RSI Coordinators, who will change your entry or send you an update request so you can make the changes to your original entry.
+If you decide to change the course you'd like to submit for review, please email your mentor or the RSI Coordinators, who will change your entry or send you an update request so you can make the changes to your original entry.

-For more information, or for clarification and full language on these points, please review the Side Letter in full.
+For more information, or for clarification and full language on these points, please review the Faculty Contract and RSI Side Letter in full.

 Reference: Mt.
 SAC RSI Side Letter, Dec 20, 2024